andrasq/node-qprintf/Readme.md

 - ` ` - spaceFlag: always print the sign, ' ' (space) for positive and - for negative
 - `NNN` - width: a decimal integer that specifies the field width
 - `NNN.PP` - width.precision: a decimal field width followed by the precision
+- `.PP` - .precision: a decimal precision with a field width wide enough to fit
 - `C` - conversion: conversion type specifier character

-E.g., `%3$+12d` will interpolate the 3rd argument into a field 12 characters wide,
+E.g., `%3$-+12d` will interpolate the 3rd argument into a field 12 characters wide,
 preceded by the sign (+ for positive and - for negative), and padded with enough spaces on the right for the formatted value to be at least 12 characters.
-If the value with sign is wider then the field width of 12, it will not be truncated, rather more than 12 characters will be output.
+If the value with sign is wider than the field width of 12, it will not be truncated, rather more than 12 characters will be output.

 The precision specifier `'.'` is supported for strings and numbers.
 For numbers,